Azure/azure-sdk-for-js/sdk/identity/identity/test/manual-integration/AzureFunctions/INSTRUCTIONS.md

 Note:
 If KeyvaultAuthentication doesn't appear as shown above, you likely started the host from outside the root folder of the project.
 In that case, use Ctrl+C to stop the host, navigate to the project's root folder, and run the previous command again.

-2. Copy the URL of your KeyvaultAuthentication function from this output to a browser and append the query string `?name=<your-name>`, making the full URL like
+4. Copy the URL of your KeyvaultAuthentication function from this output to a browser

 ```
 http://localhost:7071/api/KeyvaultAuthentication